 Determine fixed and variable costs to better understand your cost structure

 You should be aware by now of the profitability framework in which we calculate profits by subtracting costs from the revenues of the business.
 In order to understand the underlying cost structure, it is important to segment or break down the costs.
 In most cases, costs can be broken down into fixed and variable costs because these components differ in two major dimensions: business activity independent and time-dependent.

 1) Business activity independent:

-Fixed costs are the costs that occur on a regular basis including rent, administrative costs, depreciation and salaries, and are independent from the level of activity (e.g., production).
-On the other hand, variable costs are directly connected to the activity such as raw materials, energy, temporary labor costs or leased employees needed to manufacture a product.
+Fixed costs are the costs that occur on a regular basis including rent, administrative costs, depreciation, and salaries, and are independent of the level of activity (e.g., production).
+On the other hand, variable costs are directly connected to the activity such as raw materials, energy, temporary labor costs, or leased employees needed to manufacture a product.
 The schematic below shows roughly how the total costs increase with the number of units (or product quantity).
 This information is often useful to "price" a product.